wsn-newsletter Subscribe to WSN.

 Sportsbook will also offer Over/Under bets for the game after the first Quarter and at Halftime.
 Furthermore, they will offer individual team Over/Unders at those same intervals.

-Prop bets, which is short for proposition bets, are a type of wager that depends on whether or not a specific thing will happen during the course of a game.
+Prop bets, which are short for proposition bets, are a type of wager that depends on whether or not a specific thing will happen during the course of a game.

-Generally prop bets are wagers on a specific player or team’s performance but there are cases when the outcome isn’t even sports related.
-In basketball you can see this most readily at NBA all-star weekend.
+Generally, prop bets are wagers on a specific player or team’s performance, but there are cases when the outcome isn’t even sports-related.
+In basketball, you can see this most readily at the NBA All-Star weekend.

 • Prop bets made before the season begins that make predictions about how well teams or players will do are called Futures bets because you need to wait until later on in the season to find out the result.
 A common futures bet is to wager on one team winning the championship at the end of the season.